nus-cs2103-AY2223S2/ip/docs/README.md

 # User Guide

-Bob is a chat-bot made to help you manage your tasks.
+Bob :frog: is a chat-bot made to help you manage your tasks.
 He accepts CLI commands while having a GUI for display.

 ## Installation
 1. Ensure that Java 11 or higher is installed.